groundxai/groundx-sdks/sdks/python/docs/apis/tags/ProjectApi.md

 # **bind_bucket**

-Bind a specific bucket to a project.
+Adds the specified bucket to a project.

 ### Example